Rockingham Trail & Lake Massabesic, Manchester/Auburn NH

 View of Lake Massabesic from boat launch just off Rockingham Rec Trail and NH Rt.
 121.

-More information on this trail can be found on the New Hampshire State Parks web site and in the book New Hampshire Rail Trails by Charles Martin.
+More information on this trail can be found on the New Hampshire State Parks web site and in the book New Hampshire Rail Trails by Charles Martin (available from the New Hampshire Rail Trails Coalition).

 I headed south of the border into Massachusetts on the Nashua River Rail Trail for a walk through the Groton stretch.
 Of the four towns along the trail, Groton is where the history of the rail line is most evident.
 The town is also home to the most park-like section of the trail, situated within the J. Harry Rich State Forest.